What's that slit in a dog's ears? If you ever carefully looked at your dog's ears you might have noticed a fold of skin on the outer side of his ears.

 To get an idea of exactly what skin fold in a dog's' ears we are talking about we have attached a picture on the left.

-Interestingly this extra fold of skin has a name, so today's trivia question is:
+Interestingly this extra fold of skin has a name; it's called "Henry Pocket."

 Some Possible Functions